TravisWheelerLab/BATH/tutorial/README.md

 This folder contians files used in the FraHMMER tutorial.

-To read and follow the tutorial see:
+To read and follow the tutorial see: [TUTORIAL](documentation/userguide/installation.md)

-For intalation instructions see:
+For instalation instructions see: [INSTALL](documentation/userguide/tutorial.md)